deena2101/code_pookalam/README.md

 Project Description
 An interactive onam pookalam made with Python Turtle.
-It allows users to change colour of pookalam,have surprises inside pookalam and even change pookalam pattern.
+It allows users to change colour of pookalam,have surprises inside pookalam and even change pookalam pattern. click A,B,C,D to change pookalam colours click R to reset click P to change pattern click O to have a surprise

 Technical Details
 Technologies/Components Used